4th South Midland Brigade, Royal Field Artillery: Mobilisation

 On 10 August, TF units were invited to volunteer for Overseas Service.
 On 15 August 1914, the WO issued instructions to separate those men who had opted for Home Service only, and form these into reserve units.
 On 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix and would absorb the flood of volunteers coming forwards.
-In this way duplicate batteries, brigades and divisions were created, mirroring those TF formations being sent overseas.WO Instructions Nos 108 & 310 of August 1914.
+In this way duplicate batteries, brigades and divisions were created, mirroring those TF formations being sent overseas.

 1/IV South Midland Brigade

 Western Front

 The training of 1st South Midland Division proceeded satisfactorily, and it was selected for service on the Western Front.
 Orders arrived on 13 March 1915 and 1/IV South Midland Bde under Lt-Col West sailed from Southampton to land at Le Havre on 31 March.
 By 3 April the division had concentrated near Cassel, and 1/IV SM (H) Bde was preparing to take over gun positions from 1/IV North Midland (H) Bde of 46th (North Midland) Division at Petit Pont.
 The brigade was supporting the experienced 4th Division.
 At the request of an infantry unit, the brigade fired its first rounds at Le Petit Douve Farm on 6 April, and 1/5th Warwickshire Bty's observation posts (OPs) at 'Spy House' and Le Hutte Cheateau came under shellfire next day.
 The brigade then settled into the routine of trench warfare, registering its guns on likely targets and firing retaliatory barrages on prepared 'SOS' lines.
 On 18 April the brigade shifted position to La Mennegatte behind 48th (SM) Division facing the Messines Ridge.
-It handed over its previous gun positions and billets to 1/III SM Bde, but left 1/4th Warwickshire Bty under command of 4th Division.West, pp. 34–36.
+It handed over its previous gun positions and billets to 1/III SM Bde, but left 1/4th Warwickshire Bty under command of 4th Division.

 Routine activities continued, though firing was restricted by shortage of ammunition for the 5-inch howitzers.
 With only 1/5th Warwickshire Bty to command, Bde HQ moved to Ploegsteert ('Plugstreet') in May to be closer to it.
 HQ spent its time reconnoitring alternative gun positions in case of emergency.
 On 6 June the Royal Engineers exploded a mine beneath the German trenches at 'The Birdcage', and 1/5th Warwickshire Bty fired in support of the operation, dispersing a German working party attempting to repair the damage.
 The Germans retaliated with their own mine on 14 June, accompanied by a heavy bombardment of Plugstreet Wood, destroying all the telephone lines except that of 1/IV SM (H) Bde HQ.
-1/4th Warwickshire Bty rejoined the brigade in Plugstreet Wood on 20–21 June, then on 26 June the brigade was relieved by a Canadian unit and marched with 144th (Gloucester & Worcester) Infantry Brigade Group to Ferfay for three weeks' rest and training.West, pp. 37–53.
+1/4th Warwickshire Bty rejoined the brigade in Plugstreet Wood on 20–21 June, then on 26 June the brigade was relieved by a Canadian unit and marched with 144th (Gloucester & Worcester) Infantry Brigade Group to Ferfay for three weeks' rest and training.